 After one year of home treatment, their son was enjoying perfect health.
 He followed a highly nutritious diet very responsibly, and no longer had stomach problems or frequent respiratory infections.

-He was crawling in a perfect cross pattern and running three kilometers daily, and he had learned to brachiate independently.
+He was crawling in a perfect cross pattern, running three kilometers daily, and had learned to brachiate independently.
 He had become proficient in gymnastics.

 Now he was a full year ahead of his peers in mathematics, reading books for ten-year-olds, interacting well with his peers, and becoming an outstanding violin student

-A year previously, he had trouble counting in sequence, but now he was a full year ahead of his peers in mathematics.
+His learning problems were gone and he was advanced in most areas.
+A year previously, he had trouble counting in sequence, now he was a full year ahead of his peers in mathematics.
 At eight years of age, he was reading books for ten-year-olds.
-He was interacting well with his peers, and had become an outstanding student on the violin.
+He was interacting well with his peers, and had become an outstanding violin student.

 Soon he was ready to return to the private school for advanced studies

-Another special project was to build a 1500 piece robot with Legos, which again he did independently, following the written instructions.
+Another special project was to build a 1,500 piece robot with Lego which again he did independently, following the written instructions.

 He graduated from his home program and re-entered his challenging private school for advanced studies.

-The young student who could not focus, did not answer, could not count, and hated to write was now replaced by a bright, enthusiastic, and highly successful one, the same boy but now able to use his abilities to their fullest.
+The young student who could not focus, did not answer, could not count, and hated to write had become a bright, enthusiastic, and highly successful student, the same boy but now able to use his abilities to their fullest.